-(3) During 2021, the Company incurred incremental expenses directly attributable to our response to the COVID-19 pandemic, which included additional protective equipment for employees and additional sanitation measures.
-These costs were approximately \$8.8 million for the three months ended March 31, 2021.

-(4) For the three months ended March 31, 2021, the Company incurred a loss on extinguishment of debt totaling \$14.4 million, which included a premium of \$9.0 million and a write off of deferred financing costs of \$5.4 million in connection with the redemption of its 2024 Notes and Credit Agreement refinancing.
+- (5) Tax indemnification represents the non-cash write off of indemnification assets that were recorded in connection with acquisitions from prior years.
+These write-offs arose as a result of the related uncertain tax position being released due to the statute of limitation lapse or settlement with taxing authorities. - (6) During 2021, the Company incurred incremental expenses directly attributable to our response to the COVID-19 pandemic, which included additional protective equipment for employees and additional sanitation measures.
+These costs were approximately \$4.5 million and \$13.3 million for the three and six months ended June 30, 2021, respectively. - (7) For the six months ended June 30, 2021, the Company incurred a loss on extinguishment of debt totaling \$14.4 million, which included a premium of \$9.0 million and a write off of deferred financing costs of \$5.4 million in connection with the redemption of its 2024 Notes and Credit Agreement refinancing.